Sukanya-29/PDF_Merger/README.md

 This Python script allows you to merge multiple PDF files into a single PDF file.
 The script uses the `PyPDF2` library to handle PDF manipulation.

+There are 2 files: [merger_gui.py](https://github.com/Sukanya-29/PDF_Merger/blob/main/merger_gui.py) is a python file code with gui and [MiniProject_PDF_Merger.ipynb](https://github.com/Sukanya-29/PDF_Merger/blob/main/MiniProject_PDF_Merger.ipynb) is a google colab notebook with code only.

 ## Requirements

 * Python 3.x